oberhamsi/ringo-webtutorial/mds/middleware.md

     // config.js
     exports.middleware = [
-        'ringo/middleware/responselog',
-        'ringo/middleware/error',
-        'ringo/middleware/notfound',
-        'ringo/middleware/basicauth'
+       require('ringo/middleware/gzip').middleware,
+       require('ringo/middleware/etag').middleware,
+       require('ringo/middleware/static').middleware(module.resolve('public')),
+       require('ringo/middleware/responselog').middleware,
+       ... cut for clearity ...
     ];

-But that has no visible effect unless we also define a protected realm.
+By convention every middleware module - like `ringo/midleware/basicauth` - exports a function named `middleware` which acts as the actual middleware function.
+BasicAuth is a special middleware as it needs a configuration object.
+Similar to the Static-Middldware which accepts the path it should serve statically.

+We have to setup an auth config object to pass to the middlware.
 In our case all backend Urls start with '/admin/' so that will be the realm, which only the user 'demoblog' with the password 'secret' can access.
 The passwords is given as a SHA1 hash.
 The final auth config looks like this:

     // config.js
-    exports.auth = {
+    var authConfig = {
         '/admin/': {
             blogadmin: "e5e9fa1ba31ecd1ae84f75caaa474f3a663f05f4" // "secret"
         }
     };

+Which we will put into action by passing it to the BasicAuth-middleware:

+    // config.js
+    exports.middleware = [
+        require('ringo/middleware/gzip').middleware,
+        require('ringo/middleware/etag').middleware,
+        require('ringo/middleware/static').middleware(module.resolve('public')),
+        require('ringo/middleware/responselog').middleware,
+        require('ringo/middleware/error').middleware,
+        require('ringo/middleware/notfound').middleware,
+        require('ringo/middleware/basicauth').middleware(authConfig),
+    ];

 You can create the SHA1 for a string with Ringo's `ringo/utils/strings` `digest()` method: